SLAB-NLP/Doc-Structure-Parser/README.md

 ## Visualize Results

+Two options to view the results:

+1. Use our provided streamlit app [https://visualize-collection-wide-structure.streamlit.app](https://visualize-collection-wide-structure.streamlit.app) and upload your own csv, which is located in `<output_dir>/<model_name>/<w>title_<w>text_<w>index/meta_filtered.csv`.
-You can view the results of each document and its extracted structure with the following command:
+2. Run locally on your computer with the following command:
 ```
 streamlit run utils/visualize_predictions.py -- <output_dir>/<model_name>/<w>title_<w>text_<w>index/meta_filtered.csv
 ```

-This command will initialize a local streamlit server with a visualization of the conceptual table of contents and its mapping to each document spans.

 You can scroll between the different documents, and control how many entries you want to include in the ToC.
 This will be determined according their coverage rank (see the paper for further details about coverage and clusters ranking).